bstaple1/MTGA_Draft_17Lands/README.md

     - This field will display "None" if the application is unable to find a valid data file for the current draft type and set.

 - Deck Filter: A drop-down that lists all of the available deck color permutations that you can use to filter the deck card ratings.
     - The percentage next to the number represents the win rate for that color combination.
-These percentage values are collected from the color ratings page on 17Lands.
+These percentage values are collected from the color rating page on 17Lands.
 If there are no values, then that means the sample size was too small to determine the win rate (unpopular deck combination).
     - The "All Decks" option lists the combined rating across all of the deck color combinations -The "Auto" option will keep the filter at "All Decks" for the first 15 picks and then switch over to the filter that best matches your taken cards.
 See the auto averaging note in the card logic section.
 - Pack, Pick Table: This table lists the cards contained in the current pack.